How to create 1D and Linear Barcodes

 MSI Example Output

-UPC-A is the standard retail barcode used in the United States and Canada.
-It is a 12-digit subset of the EAN-13 standard.
-They are most commonly found on products sold in North American supermarkets.
+UPC-A is the standard retail barcode for United States and Canada.
+A 12-digit subset of EAN-13.
+Most common on products in North American supermarkets.
+Widespread adoption makes it essential for North American markets.

-UPC-A contains exactly 12 numeric digits and doesn't accept any letters.
+UPC-A contains exactly 12 numeric digits.
+No letters accepted.

 Manufacturer Code (5): Assigned by GS1.